murraysagal/SSCollectionViewExchangeController/README.md

          withItemAtIndexPath2:(NSIndexPath *)indexPath2;
 ```

 Called for each individual exchange within an exchange event.
 There may be one exchange or two per event.
 In all cases the delegate should just update the model by exchanging the elements at the indicated index paths.
-Refer to the Exchange Event description and the Exchange Transaction and Event Timeline above.
+Refer to the Exchange Event description and the Exchange Transactions and Exchange Events: A Timeline View above.
 This method provides the delegate with an opportunity to keep its model in sync with changes happening on the view.
 If you are doing any kind of live updating as the user drags, this is usually not the place to invoke that because this method may be called twice for each exchange event.
 Live updating should be invoked in `exchangeControllerDidFinishExchangeEvent:`.

 ---